USAFrenzy/Serenity/index.md

 This Is More Practice Than Anything Else As Well As A Learning Project As A Home-brewed Logging Library.

- In Redemption And For Use In Future Projects.The Intended Use For This Eventual Library Is To Substitute spdlog (Albeit, This Will Probably Never Match That Lib's Speed)
+The Intended Use For This Eventual Library Is To Substitute spdlog In Redemption And For Use In Future Projects.
+(Albeit, This Will Probably Never Match That Lib's Speed)

 ****************************************************************************